Get all steamed up!

 Complete self-contained steam shower units, with one or two seats, are available in a wide variety of finishes, as either built-in or stand-alone cubicles.
 Steam is allowed to build up to a temperature of up to 45°C before entering the shower.
 After five to ten minutes in the steam, you can take a cool shower before sitting back and relaxing for another 10 minutes, or for as long as you feel comfortable.

-Saunas and steam rooms complement each other.
+Saunas and steam rooms compliment each other.
 Use a steam bath daily and your sauna at weekends to help relax and wind down after a busy week.

 Another option would be a Saunarium, this is almost a mixture of a steam room and a sauna; the construction is still from wood, but the temperature drops to a less severe 60 – 65°C and the humidity rises to 30-40%.
 This type of room is often quite a useful compromise between the sauna and steam room, especially in a house that only has the space or budget for one room.